THIS IS AN INCOMPLETE AND UNPUBLISHED DRAFT (2022)

 transitioning to a more localist approach in urban planning

 This article offers a template for transitioning from the conventional 'conservation' model of planning to a more 'regenerative' framework.
-In a previous article (Beyond Conservation) I argued that the UK's current planning laws are shallow, ambiguous and - ultimately - unfit for purpose in today's era of homelessness and climate change.
+In my previous article I argued that the UK's current planning laws are shallow, ambiguous and - ultimately - unfit for purpose in today's era of homelessness and climate change.
 I asked why, when science tells us we can look forward to several billion more years of free sunshine, our parochial 'planning' systems only think in terms of a few decades.

 In the 19th century, when the term conservation was first introduced, existing buildings were being plundered to build new ones.
 However, since the 1960s, when planners introduced Conservation Areas the world has changed.
 Today, any focus on architectural heritage must also accommodate issues, such as biodiversity losses, food insecurities and the lack of affordable housing.
 Political activists are not alone in embracing this big agenda.
 In discharging its planning duties, Lewisham Council now has a mandate to act in accordance with: